-My grandparents and great grandparents were imprisoned at Tule Lake internment camp in northern California for two years during WW2; My mother was born there In 1945.
+My grandparents and great grandparents were imprisoned at Tule Lake concentration camp in northern California for two years during WW2; My mother was born there In 1945.
 I am the daughter of an “issei” or first generation Japanese immigrant on my father’s side; I was born in Japan and raised in Portland, Oregon.

 I am grateful for my lifelong passion as an athlete (gymnastics, trail running, rock climbing, surfing, stand up paddle racing) to keep me firmly rooted on this earth.
 As I stand at the intersection of fitness, ethnicity/race, traditional healing practices, and empowerment of the feminine, I bring balance and harmony as we transition into the next stage of our collective healing work.